Front Page

 The dawn of intergalactic travel is so close that its electric body galvanizes the minds of thousands of scientists and millions of wannabe colonists.

-Shadowy figures are trying to find this man and obtain control over the greatest achievement of mankind: the obliteration of any barriers of space.
+Shadowy figures are trying to obtain control over the greatest achievement of this world: the obliteration of any barriers of space.

-It is your destiny to intervene and set mankind on its path to the future you wish for.
+It is your destiny to intervene and set humanity on its path to the future you wish for.

 Join your forces with others like you, breathe life into the world, take part in events happening in the solar system and beyond, and bring triumph or ruin to a world which finds itself in the agony of childhood.

 No human has ever been closer to the future of this world.
-Reach up and embrace your destiny, for you have the power to bring change!
+Reach up and embrace your destiny, for you have the power to bring change.
+Become a Pathfinder!

 Summary